nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The provided student's name is invalid/cannot be found.
+The inputted student's name is invalid or cannot be found.

     * 3a1.
 EduManage shows an error message.

       Use case resumes at step 3.

 * 3b.
-The provided task index is invalid.
+The inputted task index is invalid.

     * 3b1.
 EduManage shows an error message.

       Use case resumes at step 3.

+***

 **Use case: Tag a student with a Level**

 **MSS**

 1. Tuition teacher requests to list students.
-2. EduManage shows a list of students.
+2. EduManage shows a list of all students.
-3. Tuition teacher requests to tag a specific student in the list with a Level by providing the student's name and a Level.
+3. Tuition teacher requests to tag a specific student in the list with a Level by inputting the student's name and a Level.
 4. EduManage updates the corresponding Level of the student.

     Use case ends.